Overview

 # Columnwise: for each level of the grouping variable,

-# the percentages for all values of the main variable
+# the percentages across all values of the variable sum

 select_group_tbl(data = dep_recoded,